rfjakob/gocryptfs/README.md

 -------

 gocryptfs comes with is own test suite that is constantly expanded as features are added.
 Run it using `./test.bash`.
-It takes about 30 seconds and requires FUSE as it mounts several test filesystems.
+It takes about 1 minute and requires FUSE as it mounts several test filesystems.

 In addition, I have ported `xfstests` to FUSE, the result is the